-Recently, one of our users asked us how they can disable the login with email feature introduced in WordPress 4.5.
+One of our users recently asked us how to disable WordPress’s login with the email feature, which was introduced in WordPress 4.5.

-This feature allows users to log in with a username or email address in the login form.
+This feature allows users to log in with a username or an email address.
+However, some site owners prefer to turn this feature off for added security or to simplify the login process.

-In this article, we will show you how to disable login with email address feature in WordPress.
+In this article, we’ll show you how to disable the login with the email address feature in WordPress.

 Why Disable Login With Email in WordPress?